mozilla/uniffi-rs/examples/README.md

 * [`./todolist`](./todolist/) is a simplistic todo-list that can only add items and show the last item, meant to show how interacting with strings works.
-* [`./rondpoint`](./rondpoint/) exercises complex data types by round-tripping them from the foreign-language code, through rust and back agian.
+* [`./rondpoint`](./rondpoint/) exercises complex data types by round-tripping them from the foreign-language code, through rust and back again.
 * [`./fxa-client`](./fxa-client/) doesn't work yet, but it contains aspirational example of what the UDL might look like for an actual real-world component.